During stressful times, it’s often hard to take the time you need to focus on yourself.

-While many people find it easy to deal with their physical needs, your emotional state can directly impact your overall health.
+While many people find it easy to deal with their physical needs, your feelings can directly impact your overall health.

 Stress leads to an increased risk of heart disease, high blood pressure, diabetes, and obesity.

-Learning how to take care of yourself emotionally may help you improve your overall health while giving you a foundation for dealing with challenging situations.
+Learning how to take care of your inner world may help you improve your overall health while giving you a foundation for dealing with challenging situations.

 What Is Emotional Self-Care?